singuerinc/www/_projects/cuchi-cuchi.md

 image_home: "cuchi-cuchi_50"
 www: "https://cuchi-cuchi.netlify.com"
 priority: "priority-1"
+excerpt: In collaboration with Antonio and Ilaria, we developed a colorful and engaging single-page website for a local kindergarten.
+Featuring smooth transitions, captivating photography, and animations, it provides a fresh environment overview for young children.
+With creative freedom, we explored different technologies and settled on using CoffeeScript, a stylish choice for writing JavaScript in 2012.
+The result is a visually appealing platform that highlights the kindergarten's inviting atmosphere.
 ---

 In collaboration with my friends Antonio and Ilaria we developed this webpage for a local kindergarten.